TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-connecting-mysqlclientshowsserverversion5647.md

   `SELECT VERSION();`

-You can connect to a gateway that is version MySQL 5.7 using port number 3308 instead of 3306.
-In addition, you can connect through a gateway that is running MySQL version 8.0 connect via port 3309.
+You can connect to a gateway that is version MySQL 5.7 by using port number 3308 instead of 3306.
+In addition, you can connect through a gateway that is running MySQL version 8.0 by using port 3309.

   **Connection string examples:**<br>
   * Gateway 5.7: mysql -h servername.mysql.database.azure.com -u username@servername -P 3308 -p<br>
   * Gateway 8.0: mysql -h servername.mysql.database.azure.com -u username@servername -P 3309 -p

-## **Recommended documents**
+## **Recommended Documents**

 * [Supported Azure Database for MySQL server versions](https://docs.microsoft.com/azure/mysql/concepts-supported-versions)